tychusyuan/ThinkInEnglish/2021_ree_guy.md

 You have beautiful grenades.

-Besides, if you want to have any chance of making an impact here,

-you need to have a higher level than that.
+Besides, if you want to have any chance of making an impact here,you need to have a higher level than that.

-- That's tough.
+That's tough.
 No.
-- No.
+No.

 Higher level?